The Man at the Market

 Bounty For a Navy Wife

 I was balancing caring for a toddler and working a full-time job, all while my Navy husband was on extended duty overseas.
 One evening, the doorbell rang.
 It was my neighbor, a retired chief petty officer, holding a breadboard loaded with a freshly cooked chicken and vegetable stew.
 “I’ve noticed you’re getting a little skinny,” he said.
-It was the best meal I’d had in months.
-(Here are some random acts of kindness you can do right now.)
+It was the best meal I’d had in months. – Patricia Fordney, Corvallis, Oregon.
+Here are 10 life-changing acts of kindness you can do right now.

 My Granddaughter’s Dress

 A woman at our yard sale wore a perfume that smelled heavenly and familiar.
 “What are you wearing?”
 I asked.
 “White Shoulders,” she said.
 Suddenly, I was bowled over by a flood of memories.
 White Shoulders was the one gift I could count on at Christmas from my late mother.
 We chatted awhile, and she bought some things and left.
 A few hours later, she returned holding a new bottle of White Shoulders.
-I don’t recall which one of us started crying first.
-(Here are some ways to be nicer to people.)
+I don’t recall which one of us started crying first. – Media Stooksbury, Powell, Tennessee.
+Try these effortless ways to be nicer to people.

 “I Can Still Help”

 As I walked through the parking lot, all I could think about was the dire diagnosis I had handed my patient Jimmy: pancreatic cancer.
 Just then, I noticed an elderly gentleman handing tools to someone working under his stalled car.
 That someone was Jimmy.
 “Jimmy, what are you doing?”
 I yelled out.
 Jimmy dusted off his pants.
 “My cancer didn’t tell me not to help others, Doc,” he said, before waving at the old man to start the car.
 The engine roared to life.
 The old man thanked Jimmy and drove off.
 Then Jimmy got into his car and took off as well.
-Take-home message: Kindness has no limits and no restrictions.
-(These are some little compliments you should be giving every day.)
+Take-home message: Kindness has no limits and no restrictions. –Mohammed Basha, Gainesville, Florida.
+Start giving these 10 little compliments to people every day.

 He Kept an Eye on Me

 Driving home in a blizzard, I noticed a vehicle trailing close behind me.
 Suddenly, my tire blew!
 I pulled off the road, and so did the other car.
 A man jumped out from behind the wheel and without hesitation changed the flat.
 “I was going to get off two miles back,” he said.
-“But I didn’t think that tire looked good.”
-(Being kind to strangers is great, but don’t forget about being kind to yourself.)
+“But I didn’t think that tire looked good.” –Marilyn Attebery, Spokane Valley, Washington.
+Being kind to strangers is great, but don’t forget these ways to be nicer to yourself.

 My Commander’s Call